rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 ## High availability

 VictoriaLogs cluster provides high availability for [data ingestion path](https://docs.victoriametrics.com/victorialogs/data-ingestion/).
-It continues accepting incoming logs if some of `vlstorage` nodes are temporarily unavailable.
+It continues to accept incoming logs if some of the `vlstorage` nodes are temporarily unavailable.
 `vlinsert` evenly spreads new logs among the remaining available `vlstorage` nodes in this case, so newly ingested logs are properly stored and are available for querying without any delays.
-This allows performing maintenance tasks for `vlstorage` nodes (such as upgrades, configuration updates, etc.) without worrying of the data loss.
+This allows performing maintenance tasks for `vlstorage` nodes (such as upgrades, configuration updates, etc.) without worrying about data loss.
 Make sure that the remaining `vlstorage` nodes have enough capacity for the increased data ingestion workload, in order to avoid availability problems.

-VictoriaLogs cluster returns `502 Bad Gateway` errors for [incoming queries](https://docs.victoriametrics.com/victorialogs/querying/) if some of `vlstorage` nodes are unavailable.
+VictoriaLogs cluster returns `502 Bad Gateway` errors for [incoming queries](https://docs.victoriametrics.com/victorialogs/querying/) if some of the `vlstorage` nodes are unavailable.
 This guarantees consistent query responses (e.g. all the stored logs are taken into account during the query) during maintenance tasks at `vlstorage` nodes.
 Note that all the newly incoming logs are properly stored to the remaining `vlstorage` nodes - see the paragraph above, so they become available for querying immediately after all the `vlstorage` nodes return back to the cluster.